-So, here’s the contents of my current conference bag …
+So, here’s what’s currently in my conference bag …

 - Thule Backpack: My version is a bit dated at this point, but I love the durability and diversity of compartments in these bags.
 It’s always with me.

-- iPhone 8 Plus: My latest upgrade and go-to device for note-taking and sharing during the event.
+- iPhone 8 Plus: My latest go-to device for note-taking, photo/video shooting and social sharing during the event.

 - Mophie Powerstation XL: Still my FAVORITE piece of gear, as it has been keeping my mobile devices powered for full conference days for the past 5 years.

 - Powerbeats 2 Wireless: Headphones for making calls and listening to audio without the danger/discomfort of dangling cables, especially useful given the lack of headphone jack on my iPhone.

 - Macbook Pro: For staying productive done during downtimes and delivering presentations.

 - Logitech Professional Presenter R800: My SECOND favorite item, as I’ve been using it to present for 7 years and haven’t even needed to change the batteries.